wurmlab/SBC361-programming-in-R/2017/practical3.md

 *Hint - we cannot use positions equal or lower than 0 in a vector.
 Start with a vector containing the 2 first numbers of the sequence (1 and 1 in this case) and run through a loop starting in position 3 of your sequence to calculate the rest*

 #### Intro Q8.
 Create a function that can run this loop to generate a Fibonacci sequence of any size, starting from any given position.
-So for example, a sequence of length `x` from number `y`, where `x` and `y` are inputs to the function.
+So for example, a sequence of length `x` from position `y`, where `x` and `y` are inputs to the function.

 ## Palindromic Sequences